Barcelona city bus:

 - On board: Do not forget to validate your ticket.
 There are several validation devices in the bus.
 Without validating your ticket you become a fare dodger.

 Accessibility for wheelchairs

 Good news, since 2007 the entire TMB bus fleet in Barcelona is ready for the transport of people with mobility restrictions or wheelchair users.
 The door, where wheelchair users or large children’s strollers find the extendable ramp is clearly marked.

 If necessary, catch the driver’s attention with a hand signal, that he will activate the ramp.

-Ticket for the bus in Barcelona – overview, current prices (2022)
+Ticket for the bus in Barcelona – overview, prices (2023)